 Here is a sidebar template with a logotype, search box, social media buttons, and more.
 It works for both desktops and mobile devices.

 Author: Yago Estevez

-If you enjoyed reading this article with slide menu examples, you should check out this one about CSS border animation.
+If you liked this article about slide menus, you should check out this article about CSS animations on scroll.